ashToronto/career_crafter_pro/README.md

 ##### Deployment instructions

 * If you choose to clone this repo and want to deploy, you will need a new master-key (gitignored and used to decrypt) and a new `credentials.ymc.enc` file (which you will check-in to version control).

+##### Contributing

+- Adding new templates and themes:
+* 🧩 Make sure you use the correct prefix i.e `free` vs `premium` followed by the design name.
+* 🧩 Create a new file `[my pdf design name].pdf.haml` in the appropriate resume themes folder structure.
+* 🧩 For the time being css for .pdf themes will be inline css and isolated to only those files.
+* 🧩 Update database with new theme name it should correspond to the correct .pdf file name `[my pdf design name].pdf.haml`
+* 🧩 Add image/screenshot of the pdf design place under `assets/images/themes/[my pdf design name].png` make sure the design name of the file and image are consistant.